andrewmilligan/slant/slant/dataviz/stories/gun_violence.markdown

-Bloomberg School of Public Health found that the repeal led to a "sharp increase" in Missouri's homicide rate, as the law was "associated with an additional 55 to 63 murders per year in Missouri between 2008 and 2012" than forcasts would have estimated had the law not been repealed.
+Bloomberg School of Public Health found that the repeal led to a "sharp increase" in Missouri's homicide rate, as the law was "associated with an additional 55 to 63 murders per year in Missouri between 2008 and 2012" than forecasts would have estimated had the law not been repealed.

 {@graph
   img_path = "dataviz/images/missouri_gun_deaths.svg"